 ||Scott Ashworth & Jim Forbes

-Recently, Wayne Brothers, Inc. started construction of the new Performing Arts Center at the Virginia Tech Campus with our client, Holder Construction.
-The Performing Arts Center is a complex concrete and steel structure which includes a substantial amount of vertical concrete work.
-Wayne Brothers will utilize job-built wall forms, pre-engineered hand-set wall and column forms, pre-engineered crane set wall forms, a climbing wall form system, and a climbing elevator core forming system to form approximately 157,000 square feet of vertical contact area.
-The building will house a 1,260 seat performance hall for music, dance, and theatre.
+Wayne Brothers, Inc. completed the construction of the new Performing Arts Center at the Virginia Tech Campus for our client, Holder Construction.
+The Performing Arts Center is a complex concrete and steel structure which included a substantial amount of vertical concrete work.
+Wayne Brothers utilized job-built wall forms, pre-engineered hand-set wall and column forms, pre-engineered crane set wall forms, a climbing wall form system, and a climbing elevator core forming system to form approximately 157,000 square feet of vertical contact area.
+The building now houses a 1,260 seat performance hall for music, dance, and theatre.

 Holder Construction is well known in the construction community for their competency in Building Information Modeling (BIM).
 The Holder team created a 3D BIM model for the project and made it available for use by WBI and other subcontractors.
 BIM technology has been used by the electrical and mechanical trades on many projects which WBI has performed grading and/or concrete work, however the Performing Arts Center is the first project which we have been provided the structural model of concrete and steel.
 We were aware that mechanical and electrical trades commonly utilize the technology to locate areas of interference between each others work.